 Oil & Gas Measurement While Drilling systems allow the driller to gather and transmit information from the bottom of the hole back to the surface without interrupting normal drilling operations.
 This information can include directional deviation data, data related to the petrophysical properties of the formations, and drilling data, such as WOB and torque (check also: torque & drag).

-The information is gathered and transmitted to the surface by the relevant sensors and transmission equipment which is housed in a non-magnetic drill collar in the bottom hole assembly (check also: types of Bottom hole assembly).
+The information is gathered and transmitted to the surface by the relevant sensors and transmission equipment housed in a non-magnetic drill collar in the bottom hole assembly (check also: types of Bottom hole assembly).
 This tool is known as a Measurement While Drilling Tool.
-The data is transmitted through the mud column in the drill string, to the surface.
-At the surface, the signal is decoded and presented to the driller in an appropriate format.
-The transmission system is known as mud pulse telemetry and does not involve any wireline operations.
+The data is transmitted through the mud column in the drill string to the surface.
+At the surface, the signal is decoded and presented to the driller appropriately.
+The transmission system is mud pulse telemetry and involves no wireline operations.

 To take a directional survey using conventional wireline methods may take 1-2 hours.
-Using an MWD system a survey takes less than 4 minutes.
-Although MWD operations are more expensive than wireline surveying an operating company can save valuable rig time, which is usually more significant in terms of cost.
+Using an MWD system, a survey takes less than 4 minutes.
+Although MWD operations are more expensive than wireline surveying, an operating company can save valuable rig time, which is usually more significant in cost.

-More recently MWD companies have developed more complicated tools which will provide not only directional information and drilling parameters (e.g. torque, WOB) but also geological data (e.g. gamma-ray, resistivity logs).
-The latter tools are generally referred to as Logging While Drilling – LWD Tools.
+More recently, MWD companies have developed more complicated tools that will provide directional information and drilling parameters (e.g., torque, WOB) and geological data (e.g., gamma-ray, resistivity logs).
+The latter tools are generally called Logging While Drilling – LWD Tools.

 MWD Applications